saladtopfive/OTWnatas-walkthrough/readme.md

 # Natas Walkthrough – OverTheWire Wargame

+>[!NOTE]
-## This is not a finished product!
+>This is not a finished product!
 Currently being worked on 25.07.2025

 Welcome to my walkthrough repository for the **Natas** wargame on [OverTheWire](https://overthewire.org/wargames/natas/).
 This repo contains solutions and step-by-step explanations for each level in the Natas series, serving as both a learning tool and a personal reference.

 ## 📘 What is Natas?